News in brief, spring 2019

 And in the NCTJ Diploma in Journalism prizes, Sophie Gillott received the JPIMedia media law court reporting award, while Ynez Wahab won the Society of Editors shorthand award, achieving 100 per cent accuracy at 100 words per minute – the best performance from more than 3,700 exam sittings.

 The latest accolades follow a round of stunning successes for University of Sheffield journalists at the BJTC and Magazine Academy prizegivings and NCTJ Awards for Excellence last autumn.

 New researchers arriving soon

-Two new academic staff are set to join the Department of Journalism Studies, with a third to follow later in 2019.
+Two new academic staff are set to join the The School of Journalism, Media and Communication, with a third to follow later in 2019.